 In addition to vests, they also make shirts, jackets, pants, dresses, and other items.
 All items are designed to look nice, be durable and rugged, and have a lot of pockets.
 You can see more of their clothing here.

-Laurence owns one of the vests, a long-sleeved shirt, and a pair of boxers from SCOTTeVEST and finds them to be well-made and lightweight with lots of pockets.
+Laurence owns two of the vests, a long-sleeved shirt, and a pair of boxers from SCOTTeVEST and finds them to be well-made and lightweight with lots of pockets.
 Useful for going through airports and also for holding his photography gear when out shooting.

 Price: ~ USD $100 to $175